Bwc9876/manhunt-app/README.md

   (only need to run if you edited the backend or signaling)
 - `just check-frontend`: Check for potential issues on the frontend (only need to run if you edited the frontend)

-- `just check-signaling`: Same thing as backend but for the singaling server
+**Important**: When changing any type in `backend` that derives `specta::Type`, you need to run `just export-types` to sync these type bindings to the frontend.

-**Important**: When changing any type in `backend` that derives `specta::Type`, you need to run `just export-types` to sync these type bindings to the frontend, otherwise the TypeScript definitions will not match that ones the backend expects.
+Otherwise the TypeScript definitions will not match the ones that the backend expects.

-All changes made will be put through CI to check that all of these commands have been done.
+All changes will be put through CI to check that all of these commands have been done.

 ### Other Just Recipes